-Computer screen sharing is very pervasive and available via popular applications such as Microsoft Teams, Zoom, WebEx, GoToMeeting, just to name a few.
-While each solution appears to rely on similar built-in capabilities of the underlying operating system, they can be quite different in their implementations.
-In the past, any change to the underlying code caused a domino affect on our side, to keep up with the update.
-With this preview, we are getting closer to a “generic” solution that can enhance screen sharing with virtual display capabilities, while not prone to compatibility issued with future updates.
+Screen sharing is a widely used feature in various applications like Microsoft Teams, Zoom, WebEx, GoToMeeting, and others.
+While these applications rely on similar underlying operating system capabilities, their implementations can differ significantly.
+Previously, any changes to the underlying code would cause a chain reaction on our side, requiring updates to keep up with the changes.
+With this preview, we are moving towards a more “generic” solution that enhances screen sharing with virtual display capabilities, while minimizing compatibility issues with future updates.

-- Full monitor sharing, often called “screen sharing”.
+- Full monitor sharing, commonly referred to as “screen sharing.”

 - Full desktop sharing.